Contributed By Von Wobeser y Sierra, SC

 Injunctive relief can be granted against the worldwide assets of the respondent.
 However, the enforcement of that relief outside Mexico would require international judicial assistance from the judges of the place where the assets are located.

-In principle, injunctive relief can only be obtained against the parties to the dispute.
-However, in some cases the court can order third parties to co-operate – for example, it can order a bank to freeze banking accounts or a debtor of the respondent not to pay him and instead deposit the money before the court.
+In principle, injunctive relief is only granted against the parties to the dispute.
+However, in some cases the court can order third parties to co-operate – for example, it can order a bank to freeze banking accounts or a debtor of the respondent not to pay them and instead deposit the money before the court.

 If the respondent fails to comply with the terms of an injunction, the court may impose different sanctions, which can range from a fine to administrative detention for contempt of court.
 Ultimately, the defiance of a court order may constitute the crime of judicial disobedience.

 In practice, there are no jury trials in Mexico; they are all bench trials.
-A trial proceeding in Mexico has three stages: the pleadings stage, the evidentiary stage, and the conclusions stage.
+An oral trial proceeding in Mexico has four stages: the pleadings stage, the preliminary hearing, the trial hearing and the final judgment.

-To start an ordinary commercial action, and the pleadings stage, the claimant must file a complaint before the court, along with all the relevant documents and the names of any witnesses the plaintiff intends to call.
-Once the complaint is admitted, the defendant is served with process and has 15 business days in which to file an answer and a counterclaim.
-The defendant must also submit all the documents to prove his defences and indicate the names of any witnesses he intends to call.
+To start an ordinary oral commercial action, and the pleadings stage, the claimant must file a complaint before the court, along with all the relevant documents and the names of any witnesses the plaintiff intends to call.
+Once the complaint is admitted, the defendant is served with process and has nine business days to file an answer and a counterclaim.
+The defendant must also submit all the documents to prove their defences and indicate the names of any witnesses they intend to call.
 The plaintiff then has three business days to respond, or nine days if a counterclaim was filed.

-There are no management hearings established in the applicable law, but it should be remembered that, in commercial matters, parties can freely agree the proceedings under which they want their dispute to be heard, and therefore could establish a case management hearing.
+In commercial matters, it should be remembered that parties can freely agree the proceedings under which they want their dispute to be heard, and therefore could establish a case management hearing.
 Parties usually follow statutory proceedings without agreeing on any modifications to the rules.

 There are no jury trails in civil or commercial cases.